cisagov/prescup-challenges/pc4/individual-a/round2-where-did-i-put-my-keys/README.md

 - [T0510](https://niccs.cisa.gov/workforce-development/nice-framework/tasks/t0510) - Coordinate incident response functions.
 - [T0278](https://niccs.cisa.gov/workforce-development/nice-framework/tasks/t0278) - Collect intrusion artifacts (e.g., source code, malware, Trojans) and use discovered data to enable mitigation of potential cyber defense incidents within the enterprise.

+## IMPORTANT

+This challenge only partially open sourced.
+The files in the [challenge directory](./challenge) are provided to give you a starting point if you wish to recreate the challenge on your own.

+Please follow the instructions in the [challenge directory](./challenge) to setup the required files before attempting to play this challenge offline.

+The files provided/generated will allow you to solve Question 1.
+The full version of the challenge can be played on the hosted site.

 ## Background